zlyhakaya/zlyhakaya/README.md

 - 👋 Hi, I’m @zlyhakaya
-- 👀 I’m interested in software
-- 🌱 I’m currently learning web developer with java
+- 🌱 I’m currently learning Frontend Web Developer
 - 💞️ I’m looking to collaborate on Github
-- 📫 How to reach me zlyhakaya@6gmail.com
+- 📫 How to reach me :https://www.linkedin.com/in/z%C3%BCleyha-kaya-01450a1b5/

 <!---
 zlyhakaya/zlyhakaya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.